tero-saarinen/sketch-library-setup/readme.md

 #### Themes

 This file contains dark and light theme for every applicable symbol.
 The dark variant works as the master symbol for each light variant, providing a single source for controlling the content and layout of the same element.
 The light variant makes use of color overrides to create the wanted look.
+Components that appear identical across both themes are stored under directory `/shared`.

 ---